MaterializeInc/materialize/doc/user/content/ingest-data/rudderstack.md

 This will show you the last ten records ingested from RudderStack.

-If you don't see any data, head over to the [RudderStack console](https://app.rudderstack.com/) and try to scync your source to trigger a new data ingestion.
+If you don't see any data, head over to the [RudderStack console](https://app.rudderstack.com/) and try to sync your source to trigger a new data ingestion.

 ## Step 6.
 Parse Incoming Data